lucaskanashiro/pepi/README.md

 * libnotify-bin
 * sound-theme-freedesktop

-If you want to install it from the source code, run the following script:
+If you want to install it from the source code, run the following script on Debian environment:
 ```
 $ ./install
 ```